 Check their associations

-Both of these bodies set high standards and codes of conduct for their members.
-These standards ensure that you receive an excellent professional service regardless of your circumstance.
+These bodies set high standards and codes of conduct for their members ensuring you receive an excellent professional service regardless of your circumstance.

 They also both provide FREE and independent Dispute Resolution Service, if something goes wrong.